bayoehafiz/slice-dash/bower_components/angular-modal-service/README.md

 ```

 The `close` function is automatically injected to the modal controller and takes the result
-object (which is passed to the `close` promise used by the caller).
-It can take an optional
+object (which is passed to the `close` and `closed` promises used by the caller).
+It can
-second parameter, the number of milliseconds to wait before destroying the DOM element.
-This
+take an optional second parameter, the number of milliseconds to wait before destroying the
-is so that you can have a delay before destroying the DOM element if you are animating the
+DOM element.
+This is so that you can have a delay before destroying the DOM element if you
-closure.
+are animating the closure.

 Now just make sure the `close` function is called by your modal controller when the modal
 should be closed and that's it.
 Quick hint - if you are using Bootstrap for your modals,